Contraception

 6. Pelvic exams are repeated regularly and are a great opportunity to discuss birth control options.

-For comprehensive contraception choices charts see:
+For comprehensive contraception choices see:

 For medical safety information about contraception: